whaakman/azure-docs.nl-nl/articles/azure-stack/user/azure-stack-powershell-configure-user.md

   # For Azure Stack development kit, this value is set to https://management.local.azurestack.external.
 To get this value for Azure Stack integrated systems, contact your service provider.
   $ArmEndpoint = "<Resource Manager endpoint for your environment>"

-  # For Azure Stack development kit, this value is set to https://graph.windows.net/.
-To get this value for Azure Stack integrated systems, contact your service provider.
-  $GraphAudience = "<GraphAudience endpoint for your environment>"

   # Register an AzureRM environment that targets your Azure Stack instance
   Add-AzureRMEnvironment `
     -Name "AzureStackUser" `
     -ArmEndpoint $ArmEndpoint

-  # Set the GraphEndpointResourceId value
-  Set-AzureRmEnvironment `
-    -Name "AzureStackUser" `
-    -GraphAudience $GraphAudience

   # Get the Active Directory tenantId that is used to deploy Azure Stack
   $TenantID = Get-AzsDirectoryTenantId `